dangush/website/reviews/barebell.md

 Honestly, that's all I'm going to say.
 Get this next time you're at Trader Joe's, or wherever.

 There's nothing better.
 QED.

+Update: Trader Joes increased the price from $2 to $2.30.
+This is proof that inflation is 15%, fuck the US government